xyproto/benchmarked/README.md

 The quest to find a faster `bytes.Equal` function.

-So far, the best performing function is 30% faster than `bytes.Equal`.
+So far, the best performing function is 30% faster than `bytes.Equal`, for random bytes (or very short slices).

+`bytes.Equal` is much faster for non-random slices.

 ## Code comparison